metroite/datapacks/README.md

 C:\Users\<User>\AppData\Roaming\.minecraft\saves\<world name>\datapacks
 ```

-Now just join the world you put the datapacks in and execute the following operator command:
+Now just join the world you put the datapack(s) in and execute the following operator command:

 ```
 /reload